 So, in a way, Dick and Rick saved each other's life.

 That night, Rick will buy his dad dinner, but the thing he really wants to give him is a gift he can never buy.

-"is that my dad sit in the chair and I push him once."
+"The thing I'd most like," Rick types, "is that my dad sit in the chair and I push him once."